openstack-archive/nova-powervm/README.rst

 Performance Impact
 ------------------

-It is a goal of the driver to deploy systems with the same speed and agility as the libvirt driver within OpenStack.
+It is a goal of the driver to deploy systems with similar speed and agility as the libvirt driver within OpenStack.

 Since this process should match the OpenStack model, it is not planned to add